adace123/backend/README.md

 If this is the first time running or if anything in the requirements has changed use:

-`virtualenv venv && source venv/Scripts/activate && pip install -r requirements.txt `
+`python -m venv venv && source venv/Scripts/activate && pip install -r requirements.txt `

 #### Important Note
 Make sure to have python37 and python37\Scripts added in your environmental path.